vcl/vcl/modules/flex-layout/README.md

 [grid nested example](/demo/example-grid-nested.html)

-Note that a `vclLayoutGridRow` must be enclosed in a block container.
+Note that a `layout-grid-row` must be enclosed in a block container.

 A special feature is a grid row which allows to wrap grid cells based on their width maintaining the gutters.
 The total width of all cells can be greater than 100%, they wrap at multiples of 100%.
-The `vclLayoutWrappingRow` modifier is used to enable this.
+The `layout-wrapping-row` modifier is used to enable this.

 [wrapping example](/demo/example-grid-wrapping.html)